By Molly Patrick

 Magic doesn’t happen by being perfect.
 Being perfect is overrated and unrealistic.
 Magic happens when you embrace your imperfections and lovingly move on.

-You my dear, have more power than you realize and you’re more than capable of reaching every single goal that you set for yourself.
+You have more power than you realize and you’re more than capable of reaching every single goal that you set for yourself.

 The questions is, will you be sweating balls, scaling a steep-ass hill in stilettos and blasting Ace of Base?